AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 * **Email BCC**: this option is used to store emails on an external system through BCC by simply adding a BCC email address to your message target.
 Learn more about Email BCC in [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html){target="_blank"}.

+### Web Analytics {#web-analytics}

+>[!CONTEXTUALHELP]
+>id="acw_email_settings_webanalytics"
+>title="Web analytics settings for the delivery"
+>abstract="Select a web analytics account.
+This account is configured in the Campaign client console.
+You can also define the tags shared with the analytics tool you are using."

+In this section, you can select a web analytics account.
+This account is configured in the Campaign client console.

+You can also define the tags shared with the analytics tool you are using.

+Learn more about Web Analytics and Campaign in [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html){target="_blank"}.

 ### Retries {#retries}